 The Laboratory of Cell and Molecular Biology is primarily interested in how the genome is organized and maintained in the eukaryotic cell nucleus.

 Our research focuses on bridging the worlds of science and film by challenging and expanding the role of science in the current cultural discourse.

-Patients suffering from depression are known to exhibits aberrations in circadian rhythms and sleep/wake cycle.
-The increase in reported cases of global depression is thought, in part, to be due to the modern a lifestyle where an increasing number of people are exposed to situations that may affect circadian and sleep/wake rhythms such as extended nighttime exposure to bright lights and prolonged shift work.
+Patients suffering from depression are known to exhibit aberrations in circadian rhythms and sleep/wake cycle.
+The increase in reported cases of global depression is thought, in part, to be due to the modern lifestyle where an increasing number of people are exposed to situations that may affect circadian and sleep/wake rhythms such as extended nighttime exposure to bright lights and prolonged shift work.